2wayne/CPU-ZPortable/App/CPU-Z/cpuz_readme.txt

 - BusClock : Set to 1, uses the bus clock as primary clock source.
 Set to 0 to use an alternate method.
 - Chipset : set to OFF (or 0) disables the memory controller and southbridge information.
 1 to enable.
 - SPD : set to 0 to disable SPD reading.
 1 to enable.
+- XOC : eXtreme Overclock Mode : runs CPU-Z with as little system load as possible.
+Your system won't be fully validated before it is manually checked.
+Requires to restart CPU-Z.
 - CheckUpdates : set to 0 to disable the new version checker at startup.
 1 to enable.

 Parameters